cariad/nvalues/README.md

 ### Default value

-An optional default value can be specified in the initialiser:
+An optional default value can be specified in the initialiser.

 ```python
 volume = Volume[tuple[int, int], str](default_value="")